bluesky-social/atproto/docs/specs/xrpc.md

 ### Methods

-FedRPC "Methods" possess the following attributes:
+XRPC "Methods" possess the following attributes:

 - **ID**: The ID of the schema for the method's inputs and outputs.
 - **Type**: Query (non-effectful, cacheable) or Procedure (effectful, non-cacheable).